AzugBe/azugbe.github.io/_posts/events/2023-02-07---connected-manufacturing-using-azure-services.md

 author: Kris van der Mast
 ---

-In our first session of the year we're going to start in Ghent.
+In our first session of the year, we'll have a look at DataOps and what it can mean for you.
+See you in Ghent?

 ## Agenda